-A. I have never said that believing there is a God will get a person into Heaven because I don’t believe it.
+A. I have never said that believing there is a God will get a person into Heaven because it’s not true.
 Jesus said, “No one can see the Kingdom of God unless he is born again” (John 3:3) and “No one comes to the Father but through Me” (John 14:6).

 Here’s how I think it works.
 Romans 1:18-20 says God has made Himself so obvious in the Creation that man is without excuse.
 Whenever someone concludes by looking into the creation that someone must have created it, and begins to seek Him, God will do whatever it takes to reveal Himself to that person and present him with a bona fide offer of salvation.
 He does this because He promised that anyone who seeks Him will find Him (Matt.
 7:7-8) and He doesn’t want that any should perish (2 Peter 3:9).